VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/ieee-2030_5-agent/ieee-2030_5-agent.rst

 VOLTTRON IEEE 2030.5 Device Driver
 ----------------------------------

-The :ref:`IEEE 2030.5 device driver <IEEE-2030_5-Driver>` is a new addition to VOLTTRON Master Driver Agent's family of standard device drivers.
+The :ref:`IEEE 2030.5 device driver <IEEE-2030_5-Driver>` is a new addition to VOLTTRON Platform Driver Agent's family of standard device drivers.
 It exposes ``get_point``/``set_point calls`` for IEEE 2030.5 EndDevice fields.

 The IEEE 2030.5 device driver periodically issues IEEE2030_5 Agent RPC calls to refresh its cached representation of